fp4php/functional/src/Doc/Md/Functions/Callable.md

 - #### partialRight
   Partial application from last function argument
+  Pass callback and N callback arguments.
+  These N arguments will be locked at corresponding places (callback parameters) from right-side and new callback will be returned with fewer arguments.

   ```php
   $callback = fn(int $a, string $b, bool $c): bool => true;